-So you’ve been to space — now what?
+So you’ve been to space

 That must be what Richard Branson is thinking today after he “won” the billionaire space race on Sunday (aside: At least England won something on Sunday).

 After years of trying — and jumping the queue to get over the line before Jeff Bezos goes up in seven days time — Branson got his Virgin Galactic (NYSE: SPCE) ship outside the atmosphere yesterday.